Brixt18/flask-models/README.md

 - - If you are building an API, you must set this to `False` always, or build your own auth checker.

 The model `Model` already includes `id`, `token`, `created_at`, `updated_at` and `is_active`, so it is not necesary to define them in your models.
 They will inherit them from the Model, and its CRUD methods as well.

-# Issues
-There may have problems with Flask Login, so if your project is not using this library, the `check_auth` in the CRUD methods may raise an error.
-Set them to false or install Flask-Login